-“How far is too far?” is one of the many questions parents wrestle with when it is time for their student to move to college and as with all aspects of going to college, there is no one answer that is right for every family.
+“How far is too far?” is one of the many questions parents wrestle with when it is time for their students to move to college and as with all aspects of going to college, there is no one answer that is right for every family.

-Some parents impose restrictions regarding distance of the college from home, mainly because of the expense and inconvenience of traveling, and also because they fear they won’t get to see their student so often.
+Some parents impose restrictions regarding the distance of the college from home, mainly because of the expense and inconvenience of traveling, and also because they fear they won’t get to see their student so often.

 Other parents focus on college fit and don’t even consider distance as a factor in their decision.
 As long as the college offers the right academics and extracurriculars, they will encourage their student to attend, whether the college is in the neighboring city or across the country.

 There a lot of good reasons to stay close and to move far away.
 The important thing is you have to decide what you are comfortable with and to weigh the pros and cons of both options.

 Pros & Cons of Your Student Attending a School Nearby